codewit-us/codewit.us/ROADMAP.md

 The `codewit/api` directory contains the express back-end.

-- **Postman Collection** at `codewit/api/codewit.postman_collection.json`

 ### main.ts

-- main.ts contains the router for our backend apis that uses express's router.
-It is located at `codewit/api/src/main.ts`
+- `main.ts` contains the router for our backend APIs that uses Express's router.
+It is located at `codewit/api/src/main.ts`.

   **Current routes**

+  - `/demos` - for creating, reading, updating, and deleting demos.
+  - `/exercises` - for creating, reading, updating, and deleting exercises.
-  - /demos - for the creating, reading, updating, and deleting the demos
+  - `/courses` - for creating, reading, updating, and deleting courses.
+  - `/attempts` - for creating and managing exercise attempts.
+  - `/auth` - for authentication-related routes, including Google OAuth.
-  - /exercises - for the creating, reading, updating, and deleting the exercises
+  - `/modules` - for creating, reading, updating, and deleting modules.
+  - `/resources` - for managing resources.
+  - `/users` - for user-related endpoints.

 ### models